What is influenza (also called the flu)?

 Most experts believe that flu viruses spread mainly by droplets made when people with flu cough, sneeze or talk.
 These droplets can land in the mouths or noses of people who are nearby.
 Less often, a person might also get flu by touching a surface or object that has flu virus on it and then touching their own mouth, eyes or possibly their nose.

-Flu vaccine will be available at clinics offered each Fall by Health Services.
+Flu vaccine is available at clinics offered each Fall by Health Services and by appointment.
 They will be advertised throughout the Calvin community.
-It is recommended that everyone 6 months and older receive a flu vaccine.
-If flu vaccine is still available after the flu clinics, health services will continue to vaccinate throughout the flu season.
+It is recommended that everyone six months and older receive a flu vaccine.

 Vaccine is also available in local pharmacies.
 The following Vaccine Finder is a useful tool for finding vaccine in your area.